terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

  e.g.)
  ```
  ## Description
- In section 2.4.1.2 Domain Layer, there is a mistake in the below sentence.
+ In Comment on org.terasoluna.gfw.web.codelist.CodeListInterceptor, there is a mistake in the below sentence.

- `"Domain layer is not so thick as compared to other layers and is reusable."`
+ `"Adapter class for setting codelist in attribute of {@link HttpServletRequest}"`

  ## Possible Solutions
- Modifying to `"Domain layer is independent from other layers and is reusable."`
+ Modifying to `"Interceptor class for setting codelist in attribute of {@link HttpServletRequest}"`

  ## Affects Version/s
  * 5.0.0.RELEASE